Strapped into chairs and electrocuted: How LGBT Chinese are forced into 'conversion therapy'

 For its latest report, HRW spoke to men and women from across China, but the practices they described were largely uniform -- forced medication, hypnotherapy, and electroshock treatment.

-In the latter practice, patients were strapped to chairs or beds and wired up to machines, they were then shown gay porn or told to think of personal sexual experiences while they were electrocuted, with the idea being they would associate the pain and discomfort with homosexual arousal.
+In the latter practice, patients were strapped to chairs or beds and wired up to machines, they were then shown gay porn or told to think of personal sexual experiences while they were shocked, with the idea being they would associate the pain and discomfort with homosexual arousal.

 Those interviewed by HRW described being pressured by their parents and families, with some even saying they were forced into conversion therapy and held against their will.